 \paragraph{Data Selection} In our implementation of LossMix, we follow the recommendation of Mixup~\cite{mixup} and mix two data points/images together.
 We did not experiment with mixing three or more data points/images.
 To minimize the I/O requirements, we use a single data loader.
 Each minibatch is then mixed with a randomly shuffled version of itself.
 Another implementation that uses a single loader is to reverse the minibatch, as used by {FixMatch}~\cite{fixmatch}, or to shift all elements by one index.

 \paragraph{Input Mixing} For each pair of data points, we use a $\text{Beta}(\alpha, \alpha)$ distribution to sample a mixing coefficient $\lambda$.
 We set $\alpha$ to $1.0$ by default, following \cite{bof}.
 This results in a uniform sampling distribution for $\lambda$.
-When mixing two images, we first center-align them, then create a mixed output image with dimensions equal to the maximum height and width of the original images.
+When mixing two images, we first create a mixed output image with dimensions equal to the maximum height and width of the original images, then apply random translation, within the output canvas, for each input image.
 We pad the resulting image with zeros to maintain the original aspect ratios, which is important for preserving the aspect ratios and geometry of instances in object detection.
 We do not experiment with other alignment options, such as aligning by the image origin $(0, 0)$ or using random translations.
 The effects of different $\alpha$ values on LossMix are presented in \Table{det_abl}.